Bafy78/dithering-in-octahedral/project_plan.md

     $$\theta = \arccos(N_{gt} \cdot N_{rec})$$
     This allows us to visualize if the **Weighted** dithering successfully reduces the anisotropic stretching errors along the diagonals compared to **Uniform** dithering.
 * **Specular Luminance Delta:** While Angular Error measures the vector difference, it does not account for visual impact.
 We will compute the per-pixel luminance difference specifically within the specular lobe region: $ΔL=∣L_{GroundTruth}​ − L_{target}​∣$.
 This differentiates between a normal vector error in a shadow (invisible) vs. a highlight (highly visible).
-* **Shader Complexity (Instruction Count)**: We will compile both the Analytical and Heuristic shaders to SPIR-V/ISA to compare the instruction count and register pressure.
-This quantifies the "cost" of the precision gained by the Analytical method.
 * **Gradient Alignment Score**: To validate the "Shape" of the noise, we will compute the gradient of the error map in View Space.
     * If noise is isotropic, the gradients of the error should be randomly distributed in direction.
     * If noise is anisotropic (streaked), the error gradients will cluster perpendicular to the streak.